arunav-bhattacharya/learning-kotlin/README.md

 - Reified type parameters are useful to reduce clutter and also to alleviate potential errors in code.
 Reified type parameters eliminate the need to pass extra class information to functions, help to write code with safe casts, and customize the return type of functions with compile-time safety.
+- However the point to note here is this works only in the case of _inline_ function calls.
+For normal classes or functions, this isn't possible as type arguments are erased during runtime.

 <br/>
 <br/>